rickirby/rickirby-portfolio/src/portfolio.md

 The following is a list of my work contributions during my time with various companies.
 As an iOS Engineer, I didn't build entire apps on my own.
 Instead, I collaborated closely with a team, where each of us had specific responsibilities for different features.
 The portfolio below highlights my individual contributions, which span across Core/Infrastructure, Security, and Feature-related areas.

 ::: tip
 Tap any item from the list below to expand or collapse its description.
-Once expanded, tap the `See Details` button to view a more in-depth article about my work.
+Once expanded, tap the `See Details` button (if any) to view a more in-depth article about my work.
 :::

 ### Stockbit